 Spring 2015 – Girls on the Run New Orleans

 The Spring 2015 awardee Girls on the Run New Orleans, a non-profit program for girls in the 3rd through 8th grade.
 The 24-lesson Girls on the Run curriculum combines training for a 5K (3.1 miles) running event with lessons that inspire girls to become independent thinkers, enhance their problem-solving skills and make healthy decisions.
 All of this is accomplished through an active collaboration with girls and their parents, schools, volunteers, staff, and the community.
 They received $1740 from the Schoenbaum grant to provide scholarships for girls from low-income families to participate in the programming offered by Girls on the Run.

 For more information, contact:

-Laura Wolford Assistant Director of Newcomb Institute Director of Newcomb Research Center email@example.com
+Laura Wolford, Associate Director of Newcomb Institute, Director of Operations email@example.com